-The best-selling colognes at Sephora: Tom Ford, Versace, Dior and more
+These best-selling colognes make for a perfect Valentine's Day gift

 _______________________________________________________________________________

-With ginger, tobacco and cocoa, Tom Ford Tobacco Vanille ($150-$615; sephora.com) is the ultimate sweet and spicy scent for the person who just can't pick between the two.
+With ginger, tobacco and cocoa, this high-end Tom Ford cologne is the ultimate sweet and spicy scent for the person who just can't pick between the two.

 _______________________________________________________________________________

-Named after the ancient Greek god of love, Versace Eros ($70-$88; sephora.com) uses mint leaves, lemon zest and green apple to bring about a fruity, cheerful vibe — no woody scents in sight.
+Named after the ancient Greek god of love, Versace Eros uses mint leaves, lemon zest and green apple to bring about a fruity, cheerful vibe — no woody scents in sight.

 If you're looking for an energizing scent to give you a pick-me-up through a long work day, this is absolutely the option to choose.
 "It's masculine without being overly musky, and as other reviewers have noted, something about it just sets it apart," writes on reviewer.
 "It's fresh, yet a bit sweet, and manly, but not overpowering."